obrunet/GCP_Data_Engineering/Theory/Processing.md

 ### Future state design
     - definition of KPIs to measure the migration process effciency vs objectives amount of data migrated, dataviz available...
-    - how you can take advantage of BigQuery (no need to plan for resources / serverless, Colossur FS to ensure availability...)
+    - how you can take advantage of BigQuery
+      (no need to plan for resources/serverless, Colossus FS to ensure availability...)

 ### Migration of data, jobs & access controls
     Alternative ways to prioritize, depending on your needs - iterative process